venkateshvishnudas/AI-Powered-Interview-Assistant/README.md

 It lets candidates upload resumes, answer timed interview questions in a chat interface, and gives recruiters a dashboard to review scores, summaries, and candidate details.

 What it Does

-Upload a resume (PDF/DOCX) and pull out basic info like name, email, and phone.
+Resume Upload: Upload a resume (PDF/DOCX) and extract basic info like name, email, and phone.

-Chat-style interview: candidates answer questions while a timer runs.
+Chat-style Interview: Candidates answer questions while a timer runs.

-Questions are marked as Easy (20s), Medium (60s), or Hard (120s).
+Timed Questions:

+Easy → 20s

+Medium → 60s

+Hard → 120s

-At the end, the candidate gets a score + summary.
+Score + Summary: At the end, the candidate gets a score and summary.

-Recruiter Dashboard shows all candidates, their scores, and interview histories.
+Recruiter Dashboard: Shows all candidates, their scores, and interview histories.

 Built With